K-Subramanyam-01/GAINING-CONTROL-ACCESS-AND-PENETRATION-TESTING/README.md

 - **1. Shutdown**: The client will execute a shutdown command.
 - **2. Restart**: The client will execute a restart command.
 - **3. DOS Attack**: The client will open a web browser and navigate to a specified URL to simulate a DOS attack.
-- **4. Shantabhai**: The client will open a web browser and navigate to a specific YouTube video.
-- **5. Send File**: The server will send a file to the client.
+- **4. Send File**: The server will send a file to the client.
-- **6. Remove File**: The client will remove a specified file.
+- **5. Remove File**: The client will remove a specified file.
-- **7. Keylogger**: The client will start a keylogger, capture keystrokes, and send the log file to the server.
+- **6. Keylogger**: The client will start a keylogger, capture keystrokes, and send the log file to the server.
-- **8. Exit**: The server will disconnect from the client.
+- **7. Exit**: The server will disconnect from the client.

 ### How to Run